PLRanjit/ReviewSystem/README.md

 Platform :

 - If release date not provided platform release date will be previous date.
-- Average Score will List all the available platforms with average total score
+- Average Score will List all the available platforms with average total score. if review not present 0.0 will be returned for that platform
+- Average score for platform will give if average review score if present else 0.0
 - Top 'n' Platform reviewed by 'CRITIC' level user for Vertical 'v' will exclude all the review's made by 'VIEWER' level user And Platform's which are not under Vertical 'v'